auraphp/Aura.Project_Kernel/README.md

 To ask questions, provide feedback, or otherwise communicate with the Aura community, please join our [Google Group](http://groups.google.com/group/auraphp), follow [@auraphp on Twitter](http://twitter.com/auraphp), or chat with us on #auraphp on Freenode.

+## Services

+This kernel defines the following services in the _Container_:

+- `logger`: an instance of _Psr\Log\NullLogger_

+Note that service definitions set at the kernel level may be reset at the project level.

 ## Configuration

 Although configuration is a project-level concern, each Aura kernel and project handles it in the same way.
 Thus, we provide config documentation here to reduce repetition.